21gigi/lutong-bahAI/README.md

 ---

+## 🔮 Future AI Integration
+The name **Lutong-bahAI** hints at the long-term vision for this project 🌸✨.
+Right now, the app is a simple ingredient-based recipe recommender, but in the future I plan to integrate **AI-powered features**, such as:

+1. **Smart Recipe Recommender (NLP + Semantic Search)**
+   - Going beyond keyword matching — the app will *understand* ingredients and still suggest the right dish.
+   - Example: If you enter `manok + suka + bawang`, it should recommend **Adobo** even without typing “toyo.”

+2. **Ingredient Substitution AI**
+   - Suggests alternatives when you’re missing something in your pantry.
+   - Example: *“No calamansi?
+Try lemon, or vinegar + sugar.”*

+With these, **Lutong-bahAI** aims to become your **smart kusina buddy** that helps you cook delicious meals with what you already have at home. 🏠🥘

+---

 ## 🌟 Final Notes
 Made with 🍲, 🐍, and a dash of ≽(•⩊ •マ≼
 Excited to grow this into a full **recommender app** — stay tuned!